benmccormick/marionette-service/README.md

 ### Wouldn't this be a good fit for Marionette Core?

-There is a [PR](https://github.com/marionettejs/backbone.marionette/pull/2431) to include this feature in Marionette v3.0.0.
+This feature will be included as part of Marionette.Object  in Marionette v3.0.0.
 This library is intended as a way to use the feature in 2.1+ apps without having to wait for 3.0.

 ### Why add a separate Service class instead of shimming the future behavior on Mn.Object?